Donald Keene: Career

-Keene was well known and respected in Japan and his relocation there following the earthquake was widely lauded.
+Keene was well known and respected in Japan, and his relocation there following the earthquake was widely lauded.

 Personal life

 In 2013 Keene adopted shamisen player Seiki Uehara as a son.
 Keene was not married.

 Keene died of cardiac arrest in Tokyo on February 24, 2019, aged 96.

 Selected works

-In an overview of writings by and about Keene, OCLC/WorldCat lists roughly 600+ works in 1,400+ publications in 16 languages and 39,000+ library holdings.
+In an overview of writings by and about Keene, OCLC/WorldCat lists over 600 works in over 1,400 publications in 16 languages and over 39,000 library holdings.

-These lists are not finished; you can help Wikipedia by adding to them.